kuzzleio/sdk-java/doc/3/controllers/auth/update-self/index.md

 ## Return

-Return a JObject with the following properties:
+Returns a ConcurrentHashMap with the following properties:

 | Property  | Type               | Description                               |
 |-----------|--------------------|-------------------------------------------|